nanlan886/Silhouette-Sidebar/README.md

 - Streamlined workflow with minimal steps, ideal for frequent use
 - Optimized for multitasking, one-handed operation, and productivity enhancement
 - Clean, minimalist interface with a low barrier to entry

+The app supports Chinese and English language options.